 5 Best Debt Settlement Companies

-We analyzed 15 top-rated debt settlement companies in the U.S. to pick our top five recommendations.
-We ranked these companies based on these criteria:
+We analyzed 15 highly-rated debt settlement companies in the U.S. to pick our top five recommendations.
+We ranked these companies based on the following criteria: Free consultations, customer reviews, geographic availability, digital experience, fees, and minimum debt requirements.

 • Minimum Debt: $10,000